- AAU Association of American Universities

 Endowment Funds Funds received from a donor with the restriction that the principal is not expendable.

-- Instruction/Research/Public Service--All staff whose primary function is to teach, conduct research, and/or provide public service, and who hold academic rank titles of professor, associate professor, assistant professor, instructor, lecturer, or the equivalent of any of these academic ranks.
-(IPEDS S definition)
+- Instruction/Research/Public Service All staff whose primary function is to teach, conduct research, and/or provide public service, and who hold academic rank titles of professor, associate professor, assistant professor, instructor, lecturer, or the equivalent of any of these academic ranks.

-First Professional Degree An award in one of the following fields:
+First Professional Degree An award in one of the following fields, considered a Doctor's degree-professional practice for IPEDS reporting since 2009-10:

 First-Time Freshman An entering freshman who has never attended any college.
 Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
 Also includes students who entered with advanced standing (college credits earned before graduation from high school).